 FTSE Indices, also known as Financial Times Stock Exchange Indices, represents the share index of the Global Financial Markets calculated through evaluation of the market capitalization of the companies covered in the FTSE Group which is wholly owned subsidiary of London Stock Exchange.

 Financial Times Stock Exchange (FTSE), which is also called “Footsie,” is an organization specializing in the evaluation of the Index of the financial market.
 It provides the average free-floating index of the companies covered in the FTSE Group, which is calculated by multiplying the current market price of the share of the company with the number of shares issued in the market which are available for trading in the market.
-The purpose is to give the company’s having a larger share of market capital gets more attention, and the driving force of the market index in comparison to the smaller companies.
-These indexes are updated in real-time and on a regular basis.
+The purpose is to give the company’s having a larger share of market capital gets more attention and the driving force of the market index in comparison to the smaller companies.
+These indexes are updated in real-time and regularly.

 Types of FTSE Indices